 Anastasio says you also can’t switch your debt types from one to the other after taking out a loan or making a large purchase.
 Still, there is an option of refinancing your loans so that you end up with more secured debt than unsecured debt, ultimately saving money with lower interest rates.

 “For example, if you have credit card debt, you can’t call your credit card issuer and ask them to put your car up as collateral for your credit line.
 You can, however, obtain a HELOC if you have equity in your home, or a 401k loan if you have a balance in your 401k plan, and use the proceeds to pay off your credit card,” Anastasio says.
 “Your credit card will always be unsecured, but by refinancing the debt you’ve transitioned from having an unsecured, high-interest debt to having a secured balance at a lower interest rate.”

 A home equity line of credit might be a better option for consolidating debt than other types of unsecured debt, such as credit cards.
 If you think you qualify for a home equity line of credit, research lending options to see what kind of fees and interest rates you may face.
 Just be sure to look at the fine print before signing.
-The Figure Home Equity Line, for example, offers low, fixed interest rates and no hidden fees, which could help you save more money than unsecured debt might.

 “A home equity line of credit is similar to a secured loan as it gives the borrower access to a line of credit that they can draw from, using their home as collateral,” Anastasio says.
 “The amount of the line of credit is determined by the mortgage lender and is based on the amount of equity a homeowner has built.
 Lenders usually limit the line of credit to around 80 to 90 percent of the equity amount.”